keynguyen2004/Energy-Market-Forecasting-and-Trading/README.md

 # UK-energy-trading
+### Project aim
-Project aim: Construct a forecasting model to predict auction price and implement trading strategy accordingly
+Construct a forecasting model to predict auction price and implement trading strategy accordingly

-Dataset Documentation
+### Dataset Documentation

-Outline: (slide)
+The dataset that we will be using for this particular problem can be found on Kaggle at this

+### Outline
+This project essentially boils down to a time-series forecasting problem, where the aim is to predict auction price in UK energy market and maximize predicitve accuracy.
+The accuracy is measured by the deviations of the predicted values from the true values (i.e., minimizing standard error)

 data preprocessing: (slide + interpolation image)